urvin-compliance/caracal/README.md

 ## Syntax

-In the following examples, the variable `docx` is assumed to be an instance of Caracal::Package.
+In the following examples, the variable `docx` is assumed to be an instance of Caracal::Document.

-    docx = Caracal::Package.new('Example Document')
+    docx = Caracal::Document.new('example_document.docx')

 ### File Name

-The final output document's title can be set at initialization or via the `name=` method.
+The final output document's title can be set at initialization or via the `file_name` method.

     docx = Caracal::Document.new('Example Document')

-    docx.name = 'Different Name'
+    docx.file_name 'different_name.docx'

 ### Page Size